argparse4j/argparse4j/README.rst

 To build you need Java 9 or higher, and Maven 3.2.3 or higher.

+By default the build signs the artifacts.
+This requires `GNU Privacy Guard
+<https://gnupg.org/>`_ and the setup of a personal key.
+Signing can be
+disabled by adding ``-Dgpg.skip=true`` to the arguments passed to Maven.

 The primary documentation is done using `Sphinx
 <https://www.sphinx-doc.org/en/master/>`_.
 You need Sphinx to run ``mvn site``.